High Density Polyurethane Foam Injectionadmin2018-10-30T20:12:41+00:00

 Polyurethane has an extensive amount of practical uses for roads, streets, highways, tunnels and bridges.
 It can seal leaking manholes, fill voids caused by vibrations, level airport runways, give interior floor stabilization and supply foundation spray insulation.

-Contact us to learn more or get a free estimate for polyurethane concrete raising and foam injections from PowerLift: 800-562-5438.
+Contact us to learn more or get a FREE ESTIMATE for polyurethane concrete raising and foam injections from PowerLift Foundation Repair: 800-562-5438.